Asra Garg: Superintendent of Police

 In 2008, Garg was appointed as the Superintendent of Police of Tirunelveli district (Rural), where he held office until 2010.
 During that period, Garg played a proactive role in managing the usury menace, and played a vital role in saving the people from the money lenders who were charging exorbitant interest rates; he formed a special force to track down and curtail the activities of moneylenders who used goons to collect loans.

 Rather than waiting for complaints against any kind of crime, Garg made his team go out and find willing complainants.

 Garg was also appreciated for curbing other criminal operations and maintaining the peace in the communally sensitive area.

 In 2010, Garg was posted as the Superintendent of Police at the Madurai district, where he set out to fight against corruption and money distribution during the election.
-The conduct of elections by him was appreciated by election commission of India.
+The conduct of elections by him was appreciated by Election Commission of India.

 He also helped to resolve a major, long-standing communal conflict.
-He initiated peace negotiations between the warring Dalits and non-dalits in the village of Uthapuram and ensured the entry of Dalits in the temple.
-Madras High Court has placed on record the "untiring efforts of the Superintendent of Police, IPS, in not only helping the court in arriving at a proper solution of the dispute, but also for brokering peace between the two warring groups".
+He initiated peace negotiations between the warring Dalits and non-Dalits in the village of Uthapuram and ensured the entry of Dalits into the temple.
+Madras High Court has placed on record the "untiring efforts of the Superintendent of Police, IPS, in not only helping the court arrive at a proper solution to the dispute but also for brokering peace between the two warring groups".

-Garg also filed several cases against teashop owners in Tirunelveli, Madurai and Dharmapuri districts practicing the discriminatory two-tumbler system, wherein non-dalits are served tea in stainless steel tumblers, while dalits are served in disposable cups.
+Garg also filed several cases against teashop owners in Tirunelveli, Madurai, and Dharmapuri districts practicing the discriminatory two-tumbler system, wherein non-dalits are served tea in stainless steel tumblers, while dalits are served in disposable cups.

 Garg is known for being humane and innovative in dealing with crimes.
 One such instance was the release of a woman who had murdered her husband.
 During the probe, police found out that the man was killed when he attempted to rape their daughter.
-Following this, Garg ordered her release under section 100 of IPC, holding that the woman, acted in self defense.
-This brought national attention on the case as an instance of law being not blind after all.
+Following this, Garg ordered her release under Section 100 of the IPC, holding that the woman, acted in self-defense.
+This brought national attention on the case as an instance of law not being blind after all.

-In 2013, Garg was commended for preventing the marriage of an HIV infected man with a young girl in Devadanapatti in Theni District of Tamil Nadu a few minutes before her marriage.
+In 2013, Garg was commended for preventing the marriage of an HIV-infected man with a young girl in Devadanapatti in Theni District of Tamil Nadu a few minutes before her marriage.

-Garg also played a key role in the first conviction in the state in a case of land grabbing which was a very pertinent issue at that time.
+Garg also played a key role in the first conviction in the state in a case of land grabbing which was a very pertinent issue at the time.
 Besides, in Dharmapuri, Garg busted a kidney trade racket in 2013 by making several arrests and nabbing the kingpin, Garg brought an end to the organ grafting racket, which was one of the crimes with the highest gravity.

 Garg took effective action against those involved in female infanticide and got murder cases registered against those involved in female infanticide.